DripDropz/onchain-voting/README.md

 - We are happy to add any other community-driven projects developing on-chain voting for the Cardano ecosystem.
 Please let us know about them in the GitHub Issues tab above, so we can add them!

+# Running Locally with docker-compose
+### Pre-requisites
+* Make sure you have docker installed and running.
+* Make sure you have make installed.

+### Get up and running
+1) Clone this repository: `git clone https://github.com/DripDropz/onchain-voting.git`
+2) cd into the project directory: `cd onchain-voting`
+3) Run `make init` to install all frontend and backend dependencies and start the docker services.
+4) Run `make watch` to start the vite dev server and watch for changes.
+5) Navigate to `http://localhost:8080` in your browser.

 # Makefile Commands
 * [dev](#dev)